twilio/twilio-taskrouter.js/test/browser/README.md

 ## Account requirements

-Account must have two valid Twilio phone number
+Account must have two valid Twilio phone number.

+For the sake of clarity, rename existing one to 'FROM' and the new one - 'TO'

 ## Environment variables